kubedb/docs/docs/concepts/databases/percona-xtradb.md

       name: "snapshot-xyz"
 ```

 In the above example, PerconaXtraDB cluster will be initialized from Snapshot `snapshot-xyz`.
-Here, KubeDB operator will nothing but Stash operator will launch necessary Jobs to initialize once StatefulSet Pods are running.
+Here, Stash operator will launch necessary Jobs to initialize once StatefulSet Pods are running.

 When initializing from Snapshot, root user credentials must have to match with the previous one.
 For example, let's say, Snapshot `snapshot-xyz` is for PerconaXtraDB `px-old`.
 In this case, new PerconaXtraDB `px-new` should use the same credentials for root user of `px-old`.
 Otherwise, the restoration process will fail.

-For more details tutorial on how to initialize from snapshot, please visit [here](/docs/guides/percona/using-snapshot.md).
+For more details tutorial on how to initialize from snapshot, please visit [here](/docs/guides/percona-xtradb/snapshot/stash.md).

 ### .spec.monitor